 During the program, you will practice in a variety of settings.
 The Clinical Mental Health Counseling program has connections with a number of organizations.
 These allow you to gain hands-on experience in settings like:

-Our mental health counseling program is fully accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
+Our Clinical Mental Health Counseling program is fully accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
 Upon graduation, you will be eligible for licensure in Florida and other states as a mental health counselor.

 In order to meet minimum University and departmental admission requirements, an applicant must have:

 Analytical: 3.5 or above

 TOEFL (internet-based) – 80

 IELTS – 6.5